BOARD OF TRUSTEES

 AIMEE B. RUTLEDGE

-Aimee Rutledge has been Executive Director of the Sacramento Valley Conservancy since October 1996.
+Aimee Rutledge was the Executive Director of the Sacramento Valley Conservancy from 1996 to 2017, and now focuses on acquisitions.
 Previously, Ms. Rutledge helped found the Friends of the Sacramento River Greenway, worked with the American Institute of Architects, California Council as Director of Governmental Relations, and ran her own consulting firm, ABR Services, serving as legislative advocate for the California Bicycle Coalition and performing outreach and advocacy services for various other clients.
 She holds a BA in History from Pomona College and is a graduate of Sacramento High School.
-Ms. Rutledge is also a Commissioner Emeritus on the Land Trust Accreditation Commission, Vice President and California Program Manager of The Wilderness Land Trust, and Acquisitions staff at the California Tahoe Conservancy.
+Ms. Rutledge is also a Commissioner Emeritus on the Land Trust Accreditation Commission, Vice President and Senior Lands Specialist of The Wilderness Land Trust, and Acquisitions staff at the California Tahoe Conservancy.

 COMMUNICATIONS & MARKETING DIRECTOR